HPN-SSHHigh performance SSH/SCP

 (PI) Chris Rapier PSC, Michael Stevens CMU

-set the TCP socket receive buffer to n Kilobytes.
+- Set the TCP socket receive buffer to int Kilobytes.
 It can be set up to the maximum socket size allowed by the system.
-This is useful in situations where the tcp receive window is set low but the maximum buffer size is set higher (as is typical).
+This is useful in situations where the TCP receive window is set low but the maximum buffer size is set higher (as is typical).
 This works on a per TCP connection basis.
 You can also use this to artifically limit the transfer rate of the connection.
 In these cases the throughput will be no more than n/RTT.
 The minimum buffer size is 1KB .
-Default is the current system wide tcp receive buffer size.
+Default is the current system wide TCP receive buffer size.